 My lords desire me to request that you will inform the council that they are informed by the Astronomer Royal that he is of opinion that the question of considering the erection of any such memorial had better be deferred until after the completion of certain buildings now in progress [the New Physical Building].

-On the tercentenary of Flamsteed’s death in 2019, perhaps the time will be right for a memorial to him to be erected in Westminster Abbey where the astronomers Jeremiah Horrox, Isaac Newton, Edmond Halley, John Couch Adams and William and John Herschel are already commemorated.
+Although the tercentenary of Flamsteed’s death in 2019 would have been an appropriate time for a memorial to be erected in Westminster Abbey where the astronomers Jeremiah Horrox, Isaac Newton, Edmond Halley, John Couch Adams, William and John Herschel and Stephen Hawking are already commemorated, none has been lobbied for nor sanctioned.

 For a complete transcription of the wills of both John and Margaret Flamsteed (complete with notes) see: The Correspondence of John Flamsteed, The First Astronomer Royal: Volume 3: 1703–1719 pp.936–942 (Institute of Physics Publishing, 1997)